QuaSi-Software/Documentation/docs/Technische_Beschreibung.md

 **Assumption:** The heat output of the heat pump behaves linearly in part load operation between \(\dot{Q}_{HP,min}\) at \(PL_{HP,min}\) and \(\dot{Q}_{HP,max}\) at 100% compressor speed:

+Fig. 4: Linear behaviour of thermal output power in part load operation

 ![Image title](fig/221018_WP_Teillast_Heizleistung.png)

 The COP of the modeled heat pump, on the other hand, is not linear in partial load operation.
 It follows from the definition of the COP that the correlation between the electrical power consumption and the heat output of the heat pump is therefore not linear.
 The coefficient of performance in partial load operation is approximated using the following correction function.
-Example --> Generalize?!:
+Example --> Generalize?!
+TODO:

 ![Image title](fig/COP_Teillast.png)